Man Sorry for Capturing and Trying to Sell Rattlesnakes

 He was caught with 22 timber rattlesnakes and no venomous snake permit.

-According to court papers, an undercover officer with the Fish and Boat Commission met with short at his cabin in trout run last summer.
+According to court papers, an undercover officer with the Fish and Boat Commission met with Short at his cabin in Trout Run last summer.
 There was a cage on the porch filled with timber rattlesnakes.
 There was also a trash can filled with the snakes.

 Short offered to sell the officer 11 snakes for $900.
 He was later arrested.

-Court papers state Cody Short claimed to have 300 snakes.
+Court papers state Short claimed to have 300 snakes.

 Newswatch 16 spoke with Short after he gave up his right to a preliminary hearing.
 He took full responsibility for what he did and says he plans to plead guilty.